Ellis Gatewood Elliott, Founder and Artistic Consultant

 NOTE: The following biographical information is only a summary of the teachers’ skills and accomplishments.

-Annie Hawker – Ballet and Tumbling
+Annie Hawker – Ballet

 In addition to Ballet, Mrs. Hawker is a trained as a gymnast and grew up in a family teaching gymnastics in their gym.
 Students from 3 years to middle and high school will learn the basics of tumbling to training older students to tumble for strength and performance.